Medigap Supplement Plan G

 Medigap Part G is The Best Medicare Gap Insurance

-I think it’s safe to declare that Medigap Part G is the best Medicare gap insurance and new the standard in complete coverage for those living outside California.
+I think it’s safe to declare that Plan G is the best Medicare gap insurance and new the standard in complete coverage for those living outside California.
 And if you live in California, it will be the “best” starting in 2020 for new enrollees.

 *Medicare Part A deductible is broken down into 60 day benefit periods.
 You have to pay the deductible if you reenter the hospital after 60 days from discharge.
 Example: If you enter the hospital on March 1st you’ll pay the Part A deductible.
 If you leave the hospital 5 days later and return to the hospital on July 6th, you will be charged the Part A hospitalization benefit again.